 It’s funny how caught up we are in this material world.
 Everybody thinks every-body is just that, a body.
 But everything is made up of atoms… and atoms are not dense… are not dense.
 So, it’s like we are an ever changing constant flow of an interchange of atoms.
 That’s a nice platform to start.
 You can forget about all the labels you or society or the doctors have put on you.
 No, that was just their observance of you at that time.
 You are you now.
 You have choice.
 You can create.
 You can combine and let go.

 So I’ve been trying to not be in pain.
 So I’ve been trying to create scenarios or constant mindgames to train my mind to not be in pain.
-So, if I am a step ahead of myself… haha, I just might not be aware of my bodily pain.
+So, maybe if I’m always in the present moment I won’t be aware of my pain.
 The breathing exercises has a lot to do with this.
 Focusing of the mind onto the breath has a lot to do with this.
 I was able to kick it up a notch when I combined breathing and walking.

 Richard’s Three Step

 ——- left - right - left ——— while breathing in and